 Traffic conditions were evaluated for the weekday 6:30-7:30 AM and 2:45-3:45 PM (midday) peak hours, and the Saturday 2:45-3:45 PM peak hour, which are the periods when incremental traffic associated with the proposed project is expected to be highest as they coincide with the peak hour within the uniformed DOC staff shift periods.
-The traffic study area includes a total of four intersections (three signalized and one stop-controlled) in proximity to the Manhattan Site where incremental vehicle trips generated by the proposed project are expected to exceed the 50 trips/hour CEQR Technical Manual analysis threshold.
-As summarized in Tables S-15 and S-16, the results of the traffic impact analysis indicate the potential for significant adverse impacts at one analyzed lane group at the Centre Street & Walker Street intersection was identified during the weekday midday period.
-No significant adverse impacts were identified at any analyzed intersection during the analyzed weekday midday and Saturday peak hours.
+The traffic study area includes a total of four two intersections (three one signalized and one stop-controlled) in proximity to the Manhattan Site where incremental vehicle trips generated by the proposed project are expected to exceed the 50 trips/hour CEQR Technical Manual analysis threshold.
+As summarized in Tables S-15 and S-16, the results of the traffic impact analysis indicate the potential for significant adverse impacts at one analyzed intersection in the analyzed weekday midday peak hour.
+A significant adverse impact to one analyzed lane group at the Centre Street & Walker Street intersection was identified during the weekday midday period.
+No significant adverse impacts were identified at any analyzed intersection during the analyzed weekday midday AM and Saturday peak hours.
 The "Mitigation" section below discusses potential measures to mitigate this significant adverse traffic impacts.